kclejeune/system/README.md

 ## Installing Nix Package Manager

-Run the following to perform a multi-user installation for darwin or standard linux:
+Run the following to perform a multi-user installation for darwin or standard linux.
+This step is skipped on NixOS.

 ```bash
 if [[ $(uname -s) == 'Darwin' ]]; then